top of page

 Trainer support

-You help participants understand and overcome personal challenges in the IFS process by actively listening and sharing proven IFS approaches.
+You help participants understand and navigate personal challenges in the IFS process by listening actively and sharing tried-and-tested IFS approaches.
+You embody Self-leadership and an IFS-congruent way of being — not primarily through explanation, but through your own behavior and presence in the group.

 14_edited_edited.jpg